Unsupervised Multimodal Deepfake Detection Using Intra- and Cross-Modal Inconsistencies: Introduction

 \section{Introduction}

-The rapid advancement of generative deep learning~\cite{rombach2022stable-diffusion, ramesh2022dalle2, karras2021stylegan3} -- fueled by faster and cheaper compute power and exploding data availability -- has blurred the line between fact and fiction.
-In particular, \textit{deepfakes}\footnote{We use deepfake as an umbrella term to refer to fake video generation in general including face-swapping, face reenactment, and face generation.} -- videos in which the motion of a source video is transferred to a target identity such that it appears to say the words uttered by the source -- are becoming increasingly hard to distinguish from real videos~\cite{drobyshev2022megaportraits}.
-Since existing deepfake detection methods themselves can be used as part of the objective in the deepfake generation process to improve the output, this rapid advancement in generative deep learning leads to a daunting question: \textit{will machines eventually be able to imitate any person without leaving any trace?} Despite the alarming empirical evidence~\cite{carlini2020evading, huang2020fakepolisher}, we conjecture that the answer could be negative; that is, \textit{deepfakes will always leave an inevitable trace}. \cref{fig:motivation} illustrates the observation that has led to our conjecture of an inevitable trace.
-While the synthesized video (middle row) appears very realistic in each frame and its motion almost exactly matches those of the source (see the videos in~\cite{drobyshev2022megaportraits}), a closer look reveals that at certain frames the identity of the person has noticeably changed (depicted by a red dashed box).
-This phenomenon occurs not only in synthesizing different identities using different source videos, but also in different deepfake methods~\cite{fakeav}.
-Therefore, this might not be a mere peculiarity of existing deepfake methods, rather a consequence of a fundamental property of facial motion and identity: that \emph{facial motion and identity are not independent variables}, and consequently the more precisely the motion is transferred, the more inconsistent the identity becomes.
-The main goal of this paper is to formalize this conjecture (\cref{sec:theory}), and propose methods for detecting such inevitable traces (\cref{sec:methods}).
+The rapid advancement of generative deep learning~\cite{rombach2022stable-diffusion, ramesh2022dalle2, karras2021stylegan3}, fueled by faster and cheaper compute power and exploding data availability, has blurred the line between fact and fiction.
+In particular, \textit{deepfakes}\footnote{We use \emph{deepfake} as an umbrella term to refer to fake video generation in general including face-swapping, face reenactment, face generation, etc.}---videos in which the motion of a source video is transferred to a target identity such that it appears to say the words uttered by the source---are becoming increasingly hard to distinguish from real videos~\cite{drobyshev2022megaportraits}.
+Since existing deepfake detection methods themselves can be used as part of the objective in the generation process to improve the deepfake quality, this rapid advancement in generative deep learning leads to a daunting question: \emph{will machines eventually be able to imitate any person without leaving any trace?} Despite the alarming empirical evidence~\cite{carlini2020evading, huang2020fakepolisher}, we conjecture that the answer could be negative; that is, deepfakes might always contain a \emph{detectable inevitable trace}, as illustrated in \cref{fig:motivation}, which explains the the observation that has led to our conjecture.
+While the synthesized video (middle row) appears very realistic in each frame and its motion almost exactly matches those of the source, a closer look reveals that at certain frames the identity of the person has noticeably changed (depicted by a red dashed box).
+We conjecture that this phenomena, which occurs in various deepfake videos~\cite{fakeav}, is a consequence of a fundamental property of facial motion and identity, that \emph{facial motion and identity are not independent variables}.
+Consequently, a deepfake model must either not perfectly transfer the motion (leading to motion inconsistencies in the target video) or perfectly transfer the motion and with it partially transfer the identity as well (leading to identity inconsistencies in the target video).
+The goal of this paper is to mathematically and empirically validate this conjecture (\cref{sec:theory}), and to develop a new method for explicitly detecting the conjectured inconsistencies (\cref{sec:methods}).